fre-ros/c-sha2/README.md

 ```

 ## Test
+The test checks all [NIST CAVP](https://csrc.nist.gov/Projects/Cryptographic-Algorithm-Validation-Program/Secure-Hashing) test vectors against the implementation.
-The tests are run by calling make.
+The tests can be run by calling make.

 ```shell
 $ make